Skip to content

 • Full-time: $3,000–$6,000/month

-• Specialized strategy + analytics managers: $5,000–$10,000/month
+• Specialized strategy and analytics managers: $5,000–$10,000/month

 How to Get Started

-You already know the platforms.
+You know the platforms.
 Now you need the strategy layer.
 Study content strategy, learn scheduling tools like Later or Buffer, and understand analytics.
-Start by managing accounts for friends or small businesses to build a portfolio, then pitch larger creators.
+Start by managing accounts for friends or small businesses to build a portfolio, then pitch to larger creators.

 10. Digital Product Seller